Unity-Technologies/2d-techdemos/README.md

 # 2d-techdemos

 2d-techdemos is a repository containing helpful examples of 2D features with scenes and assets.
-It contains the asset implementions of the scripts available in its sister repository, [2d-extras](https://github.com/Unity-Technologies/2d-extras).
+It contains the asset implementations of the scripts available in its sister repository, [2d-extras](https://github.com/Unity-Technologies/2d-extras).

 All items in the repository are grouped by use for a feature and are listed below.